Mmbara Hulisani Kevin: Early life

 Hulisani was born in the former homeland of Venda, in South Africa, in 1979.

-Throughout his early life, there is no record to imply any interest in politics.
-It was only during high school, when Hulisani became the president of the SRC of Guvhukuvhu High School, in the village of Phiphidi in the former Venda; that it became apparent.
-His stay at the helm of the SRC was marked by a renewed politicization of students who before had quietly led their student lives.
-Unconfirmed reports places, several student marches in that school, during his reign as president of the SRC.
+In high school, Hulisani became the president of the SRC of Guvhukuvhu High School in the village of Phiphidi in the former Venda.
+His stay at the helm of the SRC was marked by a renewed politicization of students.

 Politics

 Background

 It is not clear when Hulisani became a member of the PAC and PAYCO in particular.

-But before serving as the president of PAYCO, Hulisani held some positions within the ranks of the party including its student wing, PASMA, and branches.
-He also served as the Secretary General of PAYCO before becoming the President.
+Before serving as the president of PAYCO, Hulisani held positions within the ranks of the party, including its student wing, PASMA and its branches.
+He also served as the Secretary General of PAYCO before becoming President.

-Hulisani was also one of the voices that opposed the Floor-Crossing policy, championed and legislated by the ANC government, which allowed party representatives in parliament to move to another party while keeping their seats in parliament.
+Hulisani opposed the floor-crossing policy, championed and legislated by the ANC government, which allowed party representatives in parliament to move to another party while keeping their seats in parliament.

-Hulisani also worked as a researcher for the Limpopo legislature in 2003, working with Maxwel Nemadzivhanani, then Provincial chairman of PAC in Limpopo Province.
+Hulisani also worked as a researcher for the Limpopo legislature in 2003, working with Maxwel Nemadzivhanani, then provincial chairman of PAC in Limpopo Province.

 PAYCO Presidency

-At a PAYCO national congress held in Durban, under the theme "Mobilizing Youth Power to Build Socialism and African Unity", Hulisani was elected president of PAYCO succeeding its former president Sbusiso Xaba.
+At a PAYCO national congress held in Durban under the theme "Mobilizing Youth Power to Build Socialism and African Unity", Hulisani was elected president of PAYCO succeeding its former president, Sbusiso Xaba.